 1. Arjun Reddy

 Every few years or a decade, there’ll be that one filmmaker who comes and changes the way the whole industry is functioning.
 After Ram Gopal Varma, it took 25 years for Telugu Cinema to find Sandeep Reddy Vanga.
 Led by Vijay Devarakonda who deserves every single award for his exceptional, crazy performance, Arjun Reddy proves why flawed characters are way more interesting than single dimensional boring ones.
-Except for Preethi’s initial parts, I found Arjun Reddy to be consistently well written and that’s why 181 minute running length was not a major problem for the audience.
+Except for Preethi’s initial parts and its romanticized misogyny, I found Arjun Reddy to be consistently well written and that’s why 181 minute running length was not a major problem.